chyyran/cs-isp-ics4u/data structures.md

 The damage of a move before any multipliers.
 Can be negative to apply a healing effect.

 ##### `int getSelfDamage()`
-The damage applied to the Pokemon that uses this move.
+The damage applied to the Pokémon that uses this move.
 Can be negative to apply a healing effect.

 ##### `PokemonType getType()`
 The type of the move.
-The type is important in figuring out the damage given to the other Pokemon in battles as each type is strong and weak to other types.
+The type is important in figuring out the damage given to the other Pokémon in battles as each type is strong and weak to other types.

 ##### `boolean equals(Move)`